What is an independent contractor?

 Like independent contractors, freelancers determine their own rates and specify if they will be paid by the hour or per job.

-However, most of the time they work remotely.
-In pre-Covid-19 days, freelancing gained greater popularity when the “digital nomad” concept was born, in which individuals performed their work while traveling or living in different parts of the world.
+In recent years, freelancing gained greater popularity when the “digital nomad” concept was born, in which individuals performed their work while traveling or living in different parts of the world.

 Another difference between freelancers and independent contractors is the duration of work.
 While both are considered temporary arrangements, freelance work tends to be shorter in scope.
 Because of this, it’s more common for freelancers to work with multiple companies at the same time.